 - Should I forgo plastic sheeting entirely due to my climate zone and rather opt for a vapour retardant which slows down the transfer of moisture, rather than blocking it completely?

 - Can vapour retardants and / or plastic sheeting actually lead to a higher chance of wood rot / mould due to a larger amount of water retention?

 - Is airflow in fact the biggest contributor in the collection of condensation?

 - Should I forgo any / all of the above solutions and focus solely on airflow elimination in the structure?

 So I googled ‘don’t use plastic sheeting in a timber house’.
 You can see from the progression of questions that grew above, how noticing and addressing my bias early on had shifted my area of research into a more useful and beneficial direction.

-“Is airflow sealing more important than moisture blocking, and is the argument that moisture blocking is irrelevant and harmful / counterproductive to sealing and ensuring longevity of a timber structure true, false or partly true (ie true in some circumstances/applications/areas)”?
+Is airflow sealing more important than moisture blocking?
+And is the argument that ‘moisture blocking is irrelevant or harmful / counterproductive to sealing and ensuring longevity of a timber structure’ true, false or partly true (ie only true in some circumstances/applications/areas)?

-I know that ‘partly true’ is the most likely outcome of the investigation, and that will lead to needing to examine whether it is applicable to my set of circumstances (i.e. understanding what those circumstances/applications/areas are and whether they apply to us).
+I know that ‘partly true’ is the most likely outcome of the investigation, and that will lead to needing to examine whether it is applicable to my set of circumstances (i.e. understanding what those circumstances/applications/areas are, and whether they apply to us).

-Moisture content in the air is higher in Miami – people are far more likely to use an aircon inside the house (circumstance), so the Miami builder would naturally value lowering condensation and hold rot and mould as a much higher risk than the Canadian builder would (value system).
+Moisture content in the air is higher in Miami – people are far more likely to use an aircon inside the house (circumstance).
+So the Miami builder would naturally value lowering condensation.
+And would hold rot and mould issues as much higher risk than the Canadian builder would (value system).